IsGridUp

 Heavy Loads

-The 3,600W output means you can run high-draw appliances that smaller power stations can't handle.
-We successfully powered a microwave (1,200W), a portable space heater (1,500W), and even a small window AC unit (800W).
-However, running these continuously drains the battery fast - the space heater lasted about 2.5 hours.
+The 3,600W output means you can run high-draw appliances that smaller power stations can't handle - a microwave (1,200W), a portable space heater (1,500W), and even a small window AC unit (800W).
+Running these continuously drains the battery fast - the space heater lasted about 2.5 hours.

 Expandability - The Killer Feature

-What sets the DELTA Pro apart from nearly every competitor is its expandability.
-You can add extra batteries to build a genuinely massive home backup system:
+What sets the DELTA Pro apart from nearly every competitor is its expandability:

-The Smart Home Panel ($1,299 extra) transforms the DELTA Pro from a plug-and-play power station into an integrated home backup system.
-It connects to your breaker panel and automatically switches to battery power when the grid goes down - similar to a Tesla Powerwall but at a fraction of the cost.
+The Smart Home Panel ($1,299 extra) transforms the DELTA Pro into an integrated home backup system that connects to your breaker panel and automatically switches to battery power when the grid goes down.

 DELTA Pro vs. Competitors